ashima-24/threeJs/index.md

 ## Welcome to Walkthrough Guide!

+Here is the guide where you will be going to know what are the different tool widgets that you are going to use.
+I hope this guide will be enough to use the toolkit and use it.
 <!--
 Here is the code ofsome basic examples that I created for learning Javascript.
 JavaScript, are called “dynamically typed”, meaning that there exist data types, but variables are not bound to any of them.]